GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 ## Coding standards

 We intend to use a properly configured linter for each supported language.
 Run a linter before committing your code.
-Some general coding principles we want to adhere to:
+Some general coding principles we want to adhere to (inspired by [Tristan's coding standards Confluence page](https://confluence.galois.com/display/~tristan/Haskell+Coding+Standards)):

 * Explicit is better than implicit
 * Code should be written to be read, and not to make writing more convenient; assume that the person reading the code is you in a year